-Project models will allow stakeholders to explore the tradeoffs on future land and water use between agricultural, economic, and environmental issues.
+Project models allow stakeholders to explore the tradeoffs of future land and water use between agricultural, economic, and environmental issues.
 If project scientists were to build and run their models using data from secondary sources and without stakeholder involvement, they would run the risk that the outputs might inaccurately represent the realities across the region.
 Failure to consider stakeholder perspectives might result in findings that are of little relevance or use to local decision-makers.
-As part of a “participatory modeling process”, we are looking to stakeholders to inform the model development and propose and analyze alternative future scenarios.
+As part of a “participatory modeling process”, we look to stakeholders to inform the model development and propose and analyze alternative future scenarios.

 Social Learning Research

-Ongoing research will focus on the participatory modeling process, involvement and learning, and will help shape design of subsequent project phases.
-Few studies systematically evaluate the nature of the exchange space that is created during similar PMP projects, and this research contribute to the broader knowledge of similar processes.
+Ongoing research focuses on the participatory modeling process, involvement and learning, and shapes design of subsequent project phases.
+Few studies systematically evaluate the nature of the exchange space that is created during similar PMP projects, and this research contributes to the broader knowledge of similar processes.

 Understanding biases and appreciating others’ perspectives can be important to framing communication materials.
-Communication research will be implemented, and tools created to inform broader audiences of key issues, model scenarios and potential tradeoffs.
+Communication research is being implemented and tools are being created to inform broader audiences of key issues, model scenarios and potential tradeoffs.

 Wendy-Lin Bartels, University of Florida